Hasin-ai/decoder_only_transformer/README.md

 # ScratchGPT Implementation by an Undergraduate Student

 This repository contains my implementation of the **ScratchGPT** project.
-As an undergraduate student passionate about deep learning and natural language processing, I decided to follow a step-by-step approach to build a GPT-2 style language model from scratch.

 ## About the Project

 The goal of this project was to reproduce the GPT-2 (124M parameter) model, learning the architecture and training process by implementing the components myself.
 This involved building the transformer blocks, attention mechanisms, tokenization, data loading, training loop, and evaluation routines.